ISM

 • are breastfeeding or plan to breastfeed.
 It is not known if AYVAKIT passes into your breast milk.
 Do not breastfeed during treatment with AYVAKIT and for at least 2 weeks after the final dose of AYVAKIT.
 Talk to your healthcare provider about the best way to feed your baby during this time

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 AYVAKIT may affect the way other medicines work, and certain other medicines may affect how AYVAKIT works.
-Especially tell your healthcare provider if you take medicines that prevent blood clots.
+Especially tell your healthcare provider if you take estrogen-containing hormonal birth control or medicines that prevent blood clots.

 Do not drive or operate hazardous machinery if you have confusion or trouble thinking during treatment with AYVAKIT.